hiennguyen92/hiennguyen92.github.io/content/projects/ReactNativeTSTemplate.md

 showInProjects: true
 ---

-The template, libraries should use for an initial project
+The React Native template, libraries should use for an initial project